drunkONdata/GoL/README.md

 # Game of Life (GoL)
 Python implementation of John Conway's Game of Life (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

-After specifying number of initialized live cells 'N' and total number of generations 'T' each generation is saved as a .png file to current directory.
+After specifying grid size 'N' and total number of generations 'T' each generation is saved as a .png file to current directory.
 Frequency of saved generations can be edited by adjusting the 'write_frequency' variable on line 53 of GoL.py.
 A user can demo the code within the supplied Jupyter Notebook and create an animated .gif of all generations stitched together.